ruipasilva/Taskable/README.md

 This app was initially created following the UltimatePortfolio App by Paul Hudson @[Hacking With Swift](https://www.hackingwithswift.com) and then I've added a few extra features and changed the original design.

+It's currently available on Testflight getting tested by a number of people.
+[Reach Out]() if you'd like to test it.
+Please bear in mind it's not a finished product and I'll submiting regular updates.
+You might encounter a bug occasionally but the app can used without any limitations.

 ## My Goal